busymachines-labs/busymachines-commons/README.md

 * [rest-json](/rest-core) `0.2.0-RC6` - used to implement REST APIs that handle JSON
 * [rest-json-testkit](/rest-json-testkit) `0.2.0-RC6` - helpers for JSON powered REST APIs

 Most likely you don't need to depend on the `rest-core*` modules.
 But rather on one or more of its reifications like `rest-json`.
 This separation was done because in the future we might need non-json REST APIs, and then we still want to have a common experience of using `commons`.

+Other modules:
+* [semver](/semver) `0.2.0-RC6` - definition of a `SemanticVersion` datatype and its natural ordering according to the [Semantic Version 2.0.0](http://semver.org/) spec.
+Useful only if you have to manipulate semantic versions in your code.
+No other modules here depend on it.
+* [semver](/semver-parsers) `0.2.0-RC6` - parsers from plain string to the above `SemanticVersion`.

 ### Current version